mohammadkhoubrou/machine-learning-deep-learning-foundations-from-scratch/README.md

 # Purpose and Learning Approach
 This repository consists of a collection of *systematic* study and *implementation of deep learning and machine learning algorithms* from **scratch**.
 My goal is to elaborately **document** the concepts I've studied throughout the course of learning Machine learning and Deep learning algorithms, so it serves as a well structured refrence for reviewing the concepts.
 The repository may also be helpful for those who are learning ML and DL *independently*.
 My approach is to develop a deeper understanding of the core **mathematical fundamentals** of the concept by studying the mathematical formulas underlying the algorithms and implementing them on my own.
-Furtheron I practice using established tools and libraries.
+Moreover, I practice using established tools and libraries.
 This repository contains *theoretical description*, *mathematical foundations*, and *from scratch implementations* of the concepts I have studied.

-# Deep Learning
+# Machine Learning
-Deep Learning is the method of creating a network of elements responsible for processing the data, and  making adjustments in the elements based on the result of the output evaluation.
-In simpler terms, deep learning is a method that teaches a computer certain behaviors.
-Deep Learning algorithms can be traced back to 1940s and even before that, there were ideas of such computational methods in 1800s.
-However, the first trainable neural network structure, close to what we have today, was **the Perceptron** which consists of only one layer of nodes with adjustable weights between the input and output layer.

-## What is a **Neural Network**?
-In deep learning, the proposed structures include multiple layers where each layer is composed of many nodes.
-Each node performs certain calculations on the input data and returns the result as an output.
-Consider a network of processing units; When the input enters each unit, it gets altered and passed on to the next layer as an input.
-This process repeats until the data reaches the end of the network.
-Now in case the output of the network isn's pleasant enough with what it should've been, the algorithm adjusts the particles of the units and tries again.
+Machine learning is one the well known algorithms used in *artificial intelligence* that enables computer's ability to learn from a set of data.
+Furthermore, the system can make desicions and even predictions on formerly unseen data.
+This approach provides an opportunity to avoid explicitly writing down every necessary rule required for solving a problem by learning the patterns and relationships among the instances gathered from similar situations.
+Thus, it is cosidered to be a considerably efficient method.

 ## Different types of Learning
 We can categorize *Machine learning* and *Deep learning* systems based on the foundation of what they're used for.
 Mainly three categories define the characteristics of a system; Level of *supervision* in training, *incremental learning* capability, and whether it's *model-based* or *comparison-based*.